seblindfors/LibSettings/README.md

 ### Add(props, owner, layout)

-This function creates a new settings object with the given properties, owner, and layout.
+Creates a new settings object with the given properties, owner, and layout.

 **Parameters:**